pstaender/dupfolders/README.md

   $ dupfolders.rb [ options ] path
 ```

-A good way to start measuring a folder could be:
+One way to check a path for duplicate folders could be:

 ```sh
   $ dupfolders.rb --excludeFolders=.git --displayParentFolderSize=true ~/Desktop > duplicates.log